jintobeans/nyt-ui/README.md

 * Build an intuitive user interface

-* Make the UI responsive
+* Make UI as responsive as possible

 * Avoid using any CSS frameworks